f5AFfMhv/storage-device-table/README.md

 ````
 .\SDT-windows-agent.ps1 -s 192.168.100.100 -a 90 -w 80
 ````
-Aditionaly when `-ad` flag is passed, insted of checking only local drives, all computers from Active Directory will be queried.
-For this to work script should be executed by AD user which have sufient permmisions to query AD hosts.
+Additionally when `-ad` flag is passed, instead of checking only local drives, all computers from Active Directory will be queried.
+For this to work script should be executed by AD user which have sufficient permissions to query AD hosts.
 Also on each host this command should be run to allow remote query:
 ````
 netsh advfirewall firewall set rule group="Windows Management Instrumentation (WMI)" new enable=yes
 ````